borea17/efficient_rl/README.md

 enabled and which are not in that state.
 During a transition each attribute of the state may exert some kind of *effect* which results in an attribute change.
-There are some limitations to the *effects* that can occur which are well explained in Diuks dissertation.
+There are some limitations to the *effects* that can occur which are well explained in Diuk's dissertation.
 The basic idea of DOOR<sub><font size="4">max</font></sub> is to recover the deterministic OO MDP using *condition-effect learners* (in these learners *conditions* are basically the relations that need to hold in